quietrach/CDF-Charter/CDF Charter.md

-#
+This copy is for easy linking

-Council of Data Facilities Charter         Approved December 9, 2014
+Approved December 9, 2014

 # Council of Data Facilities Founding Charter